Throwball: Teams

-An official game is played between two teams of nine or seven players.
+An official game is played between two teams of seven or nine players.
 A minimum of three or five substitute players are allowed for each team, which can make a maximum of three substitutions during a set.
 A team can take two time-outs of 30 seconds each during a set.
 The first team to score 25 points wins a set.
 A match is three sets.

 Service

 Service is within five seconds after the referee whistles and is done from the service zone, without crossing the end line.
 A player can jump while serving the ball.
 The service ball must not touch the net.
-Double touch is not allowed for receiving the service ball and players stay in 2-3-2 position during the serve.
-A person can jump but while serving he cannot go beyond the line while jumping and serving and while serving if it touches the end line of opponent then it is a foul.
+Double touch is not allowed for receiving the service ball and players must stay in 2-3-2 position during the serve.
+A person can jump but while serving he cannot go beyond the line while jumping and serving.
+Additionally, while serving if the ball touches the end line of opponent then it is considered a foul.

 Rally

-During a rally, the ball must be caught at once with both hands, without any movement of the ball within the hands (dubs) and the ball should not have contact with the ground.
-The ball is thrown within three seconds after being caught, only from above the shoulder line and only with one hand.
-A player can jump when throwing the ball, which can touch the net (but not the antenna).
-The player should have contact with the ground when catching the ball.
-However, the ball is not touched by any part of the body other than the palm when catching or throwing (body touch).
+During a rally, the ball must be caught with both hands, without any movement of the ball within the hands (dubs) and the ball should not have contact with the ground.
+The ball is thrown within three seconds after being caught, only from above the shoulder line and with one hand.
+A player may jump when throwing the ball.
+The ball is allowed to touch the net, however it is not allowed to touch the antenna.
+The player must maintain contact with the ground while catching the ball.
+Additionally, the ball is not to be touched by any part of the body other than the palm when catching or throwing (body touch).
 The ball can neither be shifted (passed) to the left or right nor deliberately pushed.
-Two players are not allowed to catch the ball simultaneously. whiling passing the ball if it touches the net and rebound it can be caught by the team and thrown again but should not touch the ground.
-But while serving it cannot be done.
+Two players are not allowed to catch the ball simultaneously.
+While passing the ball, it may touch the net and bounce back into play via a rebound.
+You may continue to play off of a net rebound as long as the ball has not touched the floor.
+The rebounding rule does not apply to serves.

 Uniforms

-In official play, teams wear shorts and jersey uniform with numbers only in the range of 1–12 printed front and back.
-The number can be of any digit but there should be 9 main players and 3 extra players.
+In official play, teams must wear shorts and a jersey uniform with numbers specifically within the range of 1–12.
+The number must be printed on the jersey's front and back.
+The number can be of any digit within the range.